nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         return ret
 {{< / highlight >}}

-Jumping back to scrape_user(), the function takes the nested dictionary from the returned dictionary that, not coincidentally, contains keys needed to instantiate a database Image object:
+When we write the file to disk, we use the MD5 hash of the image file to generate a unique filename and avoid collisions in case several images have the same (original) filename.

+Let's jump back to scrape_user() to see how the dictionary returned by ScraperManager.download_image() (and download_image()) is used to insert the image entry into the database:

-{{< highlight python "linenos=true,linenostart=169" >}}
+{{< highlight python "linenos=true,linenostart=168" >}}
+    avatar_ret = await manager.download_image(avatar_url)
     image = avatar_ret["image"]
     image["description"] = "avatar"
-{{< / highlight >}}

-Note that we also add a description that marks this image as an avatar.

-Finally, we insert the image into the database via ScraperManager.insert_image():

-{{< highlight python "linenos=true,linenostart=180" >}}
+    # We need an image id to associate this image with a user as an avatar;
+    # thus, we must interact with the database directly to retrieve the
+    # image id (if it already exists in the database) or add then retrieve
+    # the id of the newly added image (if it doesn't already exist).
+    # NOTE: even if the image wasn't obtained successfully or is invalid, we
+    # still store an Image in the database that contains the original avatar
+    # URL (and an Avatar linking that Image to the current user).

     image_id = manager.insert_image(image)

+    avatar = {
+        "user_id": user["id"],
+        "image_id": image_id,
+    }
+    manager.db.insert_avatar(avatar)
 {{< / highlight >}}

-## Content example: scraping a thread
+# Scraping a thread

 Scraping content is similar to scraping user profiles, but there are a few differences.
 Let's look at scraping a thread to see how we handle those